10 Things to do in Downtown Greenville for Under 10 Bucks

 3. Lace up your skates and hit the rink

-Every December, a real ice rink comes to downtown Greenville.
-As soon as December rolls around, this rink sees consistent business, being that it is the premier holiday attraction in the area.
+Each holiday season, a real ice rink comes to downtown Greenville.
+As soon as Thanksgiving rolls around, this rink sees consistent business, being that it is the premier holiday attraction in the Upstate.
 Really, nothing says Christmas is around the corner quite like ice skating under twinkling lights.
 As this is the only real outdoor rink in the state, the excitement is really in the air as everyone loves a traditional winter activity.

-With Christmas lights in the background and holiday tunes in the air, ice skating on Main is definitely the best way to get into the holiday spirit.
-If your visit falls during the months of December-January, you will definitely want to add a visit to this rink to your itinerary.
-Ice skating is affordable, fun, and a great way to burn some calories!
+With Christmas lights in the background and holiday tunes adding a cheerful ambiance, ice skating on Main is definitely the best way to get into the holiday spirit.
+If your visit falls during the months of November-January, you will definitely want to add an ice skating session to your itinerary.
+Ice skating is affordable, fun, and a great way to burn extra calories!

 Estimated cost: $10 ($5 if you bring your own skates).
 Additionally, a number of discount days are offered throughout the year.